jempe/goathgen/readme.txt

         * Read C++ oathgen source code for full OATH functionality
         * https://github.com/w8rbt/oathgen

+    * TOTP requires precise system time so run NTP when using goathgen.

     * goathgen is statically linked and should run anywhere.

     * To build goathgen from source, run 'go build goathgen.go'